SEASON HIGHLIGHTS - FALL 2014

 “I’m sure I’m not the only one to be sending rave reviews for the concert on Friday night!
 Wow!
 There are many great experiences at the Redfern to be sure!” – Audience member, Donal Fox Inventions Trio

 SEE WHAT'S COMING TO THE REDFERN IN SPRING 2015.

 "THANK YOU for welcoming VPL’s Performance Club so warmly to the Redfern last week for the Doug Elkins show… it made the rhythm of our night go so smoothly and we really enjoyed being at the Redfern."

 – Sara Coffey, Director, Vermont Performance Lab

 MEMBERS GET BIG REWARDS.
 Redfern Circle Members receive 10%, 15% or 20% discounts based on level of membership purchased.
 Click here to learn how to become a member.

 ALUMNI RECEIVE A BREAK.
 KSC Alumni receive a $5-$10 discount on Redfern tickets with a valid Alumni ID.
 Just show your alumni card at the box office.

 DINNER AND A SHOW.
 Enhance your evening at the Redfern Arts Center with a delicious meal in Keene before the show!
-The Redfern is partnering with five local restaurants – Elm City Brewing Company, McCue's, Nicola’s Trattoria, The Pub, and Ramuntos – to offer a 10% meal discount for ticket holders on the night of each performance.
+The Redfern is partnering with five local restaurants – Elm City Brewing Company, Fireworks in Keene, McCue's, Nicola’s Trattoria, and The Pub – to offer a 10% meal discount for ticket holders on the night of each performance.
 Just present your Redfern ticket to any of the five locations listed below to receive the discount.